SROY9697/React-ecommerce/README.md

 Includes navigation links to different pages.

 ## All Products Page
-Fetches and displays a list of products from the dummy API from Repo - https://github.com/ayush2342/dataRepo Allows editing of products with notifications on successful updates.
+Fetches and displays a list of products from the dummy API Allows editing of products with notifications on successful updates.
 Provides functionality to delete products with notifications on successful deletions.
 Includes sorting by price with an option to remove sorting.